charlesrocabert/puutools/README.md

 <p align="justify">
 While tree-like data-structures are standard knowledge in computer science, the C++ standard library does not provide tree-like containers, and a straightforward tool to specifically manipulate ancestral relationships in individual-based simulations is still missing.
-<strong>puutools</strong> allows to dynamically create, track and manage lineage and/or phylogenic trees during individual-based forward-in-time simulations of evolution.
+<strong>puutools</strong> allows to dynamically create, track and manage lineage and/or coalescence trees during individual-based forward-in-time simulations of evolution.
 </p>

 <p align="justify">
-With <strong>puutools</strong>, it is possible to update the lineage and/or the phylogenic tree of a population at each generation during a simulation, and to track and recover evolutionary events at any time. <strong>puutools</strong> is easy to deploy and versatile, providing the user with a small set of integrated functions.
+With <strong>puutools</strong>, it is possible to update the lineage and/or the coalescence tree of a population at each generation during a simulation, and to track and recover evolutionary events at any time. <strong>puutools</strong> is easy to deploy and versatile, providing the user with a small set of integrated functions.
 </p>

 <p align="justify">